MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Numero di elementi selezionati nel controllo di visualizzazione elenco.
+Numero di elementi selezionati nel controllo visualizzazione elenco.

 ### <a name="example"></a>Esempio